MickyHQH/google-billing-payment/README.md

   - Update 1 app bundle build to any testing environment (recommend Internal Testing)
   - Add email tester
 - Step 4: Prepare a device with the main email service is the email which you use for tester
-- Step 5: Build a run project
+- Step 5: Build & run project

 # ref